brantac/notifications-service/README.md

 # Notifications service

-This app is a microservice responsible for creating and mananging notifications.
+This app is a service responsible for creating and mananging notifications.
 It was developed during the [Rocketseat](https://github.com/Rocketseat) *Ignite Lab | Node.js* course.

 ### Stack used in this project:
 - NestJS